IFTTT/ConnectSDK-Android/connect-location/README.md

 * Check if there is any enabled geo-fence that needs to be set up
 * Check if the app has `ACCESS_FINE_LOCATION` permission
   * If the app has the permission, it will update the registered geo-fences if necessary
-  * If the app doesn't have the permission, it will call the `LocationPermissionCallback#onRequestLocationPermission` to inform your app to prompt the permission request
+  * If the app doesn't have the permission, it will call the `LocationStatusCallback#onRequestLocationPermission` to inform your app to prompt the permission request

-Once your app received the location permission grant, you can call `ConnectLocation.getInstance().activate`, without passing the LocationPermissionCallback instance, to activate the geo-fences.
+`LocationStatusCallback#onLocationStatusUpdated` is added in v2.3.4, and can be used to listen to the geo-fences status changes:
+* when there is at least one geo-fence registered, `onLocationStatusUpdated` will be invoked with `activated` parameter being `true`
+* if there is no geo-fence registered, `onLocationStatusUpdated` will be invoked with `activated` parameter being `false`

 ### Deactivate geo-fences
 When your user logs out, you should reflect this state via returning null in the `UserTokenProvider` passed to the ConnectLocation instance, doing so allows it to unregister the geo-fences accordingly.
 However, if you would like to make sure the geo-fences are correctly removed as soon as the users log out from your app, you can call `ConnectLocation.getInstance().deactivate()` directly.